olebole/irafdoc/doc/tv.imexamine.rst

   <dt><b>xlabel, ylabel			(cehjklrv.)</b></dt>
   <!-- Sec='ADDITIONAL PARAMETERS' Level=0 Label='xlabel' Line='xlabel, ylabel			(cehjklrv.)' -->
   <dd>Axis labels.
 Each graph type has an appropriate default.
 If the label
-  value is <tt>"wcslabel"</tt> then the coordinate label from the image WCS will be used if defined.
+  value is <span style="font-family: monospace;">"wcslabel"</span> then the coordinate label from the image WCS will be used if defined.
   </dd>
   </dl>